Stellus Capital Investment Co. (NYSE:SCM) Announces Monthly Dividend of $0.13

 Stellus Capital Investment Co.
-(NYSE:SCM – Get Free Report) announced a monthly dividend on Monday, July 17th, NASDAQ reports.
-Shareholders of record on Monday, July 31st will be given a dividend of 0.1333 per share by the investment management company on Tuesday, August 15th.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 10.84%.
-The ex-dividend date of this dividend is Friday, July 28th.
+(NYSE:SCM – Get Free Report) announced a monthly dividend on Thursday, July 20th, Wall Street Journal reports.
+Stockholders of record on Friday, September 29th will be given a dividend of 0.1333 per share by the investment management company on Friday, October 13th.
+This represents a $1.60 annualized dividend and a dividend yield of 10.92%.
+The ex-dividend date is Thursday, September 28th.

-Stellus Capital Investment has decreased its dividend by an average of 6.3% annually over the last three years and has raised its dividend annually for the last 2 consecutive years.
-Stellus Capital Investment has a dividend payout ratio of 91.4% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
-Equities analysts expect Stellus Capital Investment to earn $1.75 per share next year, which means the company should continue to be able to cover its $1.60 annual dividend with an expected future payout ratio of 91.4%.
+Stellus Capital Investment has decreased its dividend by an average of 6.3% per year over the last three years and has increased its dividend every year for the last 2 years.
+Stellus Capital Investment has a payout ratio of 91.4% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
+Analysts expect Stellus Capital Investment to earn $1.75 per share next year, which means the company should continue to be able to cover its $1.60 annual dividend with an expected future payout ratio of 91.4%.

 Institutional Inflows and Outflows